CanTalat-Yakan/Unity.Dependencies.GitFolderSynchronizer/README.md

   - Stage all changes via `git add .`
   - Commit with the user‑entered message (empty allowed, discouraged)
   - Push current HEAD to `origin` using HTTPS with the stored token
+- Global Commit & Push
+  - Finds all repositories under `Assets/` and the project root repo, then repeats the commit/push flow for each
+  - Uses the same helpers as the review window, ensuring consistent behavior

 ## Notes and Limitations
 - Staging model